yannicklevederpvtl/tanzu-lab-installation/tpcf_nsx/README.md

 you can execute `direnv allow` which will setup the environment connection variables for [om], [bosh], [CF] CLIs

-You can then start using commands, for example:
+You can then start using commands from your workstation in the current `tpcf_nsx` directory, for example:

 List BOSH VMs
 ```sh